-For the 2010-11 season a brand new crest was introduced, a smart modernistic design based upon a robin, the team's traditional nickname and the following season, to mark their 125th anniversary, an all-ruby strip was used.
+For the 2010-11 season a brand new crest was introduced, a smart modernistic design that revived the robin motif, the team's traditional nickname.
+The following season, to mark their 125th anniversary, an all-ruby strip was used.
 The colour proved popular with supporters and was retained when striped shirts returned in 2012-13.

 For the 2014-15 season more familiar red and white striped shirts were adopted but the return to this traditional look was not matched by success on the field and the Robins were relegated to the rebranded National League but they bounced back immediately, winning the title with 12 points to spare.

 - (c) Alliance to Conference (John Harman 2005)

 - (d) Ade Williams